JuliaMath/AccurateArithmetic.jl/README.md

 values slightly above 3 for vectors which fit in the L2 cache.

+### Tests

+The graphs above can be reproduced using the `test/perftests.jl` script in this repository.
+Before running them, be aware that it takes around one hour to generate the performance graph, during which the benchmark machine should be as low-loaded as possible in order to avoid perturbing performance measurements.

 ### References

 - T. Ogita, S. Rump and S. Oishi, "Accurate sum and dot product", SIAM Journal